Privacy Settings Is a Lack of Sales Process Limiting Your Income? - Beyond the Chaos

 The touch points throughout a sales process let you communicate your personality, style, brand, and what it is like to work with you.
 Include tidbits like, “We are a virtual company, which means no one you work with will ever be stressed out before they start on your project because they’ve been sitting in traffic.”
 In that one sentence, the prospect knows that the company doesn’t have a physical location that the client can show up to, that there is a benefit to that type of business to the client, and there’s a bit of a sense of humor.

 So, after you complete the review and documentation of your sales process, go back through and start setting up email templates for each time you communicate.
-You should always modify the specific email for individual prospects to make sure it is personal and appropriate but have some standard language anyone can use as a default.
+You should always modify the specific email for individual prospects to make sure it is personal and appropriate, but have some standard language anyone can use as a default.

-There is no sense reinventing the wheel every time you want to say, “You should have just received the proposal via HelloSign.
+There is no sense in reinventing the wheel every time you want to say, “You should have just received the proposal via PandaDoc.
 Please check your junk mail if it is not in your inbox.
 We always send anything requiring a signature via this method in order to keep our workflow green and paperless.”

 Find additional resources in the complete guide to successful small business operations for your business and life.